 Therapy for teens can use different approaches, the most common being talk therapy, or Art Therapy.
 Therapists are trained and sensitive to the concerns of teenagers. and will work with you to address the challenges that bring you to therapy.

-Play therapy helps children to express their thoughts and feelings using their primary mode of communication – play.
+Play based therapy helps children to express their thoughts and feelings using their primary mode of communication – play.
 When children are faced with difficult experiences or many stressors, they can struggle to work through their emotions in a healthy way.
 Every child is unique.
 Some “act out” at home, or in school, while others are more likely to become withdrawn.
 The use of play as a therapeutic tool takes away the pressure to talk about experiences that are often confusing or upsetting.
-Instead, play therapy provides other opportunities for children to address their concerns in ways that fit their developmental needs.
+Instead, play based therapy provides other opportunities for children to address their concerns in ways that fit their developmental needs.

-Play therapists also provide information to children and their caregivers that teaches healthy coping skills and strategies to manage overwhelming emotions.
+Play based therapists also provide information to children and their caregivers that teaches healthy coping skills and strategies to manage overwhelming emotions.